 Without <meta name="twitter:card">, X has no idea what shape of card to render.
 It will either fall back to a small summary card or render nothing at all.
 This is the single most common cause for “no card” on first share.

-How to spot it: view-source on the page and search for twitter:card.
-If absent, this is your problem.
+How to spot it: view-source on the page (not the DevTools Elements panel, which shows the post-JS DOM) and search for twitter:card.
+If it is absent from the raw HTML, this is your problem.

 Fix: emit at minimum